-When ACE inhibitors are combined with other antihypertensive drugs, they have the potential to increase side effects like hyperkalemia, hypotension, and renal failure.
-One should pay more attention when the patient is prescribed an ACE inhibitor and is already on a potassium-sparing diuretic, NSAIDs, cyclosporine, and anticoagulants.
+When combining ACE inhibitors with other antihypertensive drugs, they have the potential to increase side effects like hyperkalemia, hypotension, and renal failure.
+One should pay more attention when the patient is given an ACE inhibitor and is already on a potassium-sparing diuretic, NSAIDs, cyclosporine, and anticoagulants.

-ACE inhibitors are widely used in medicine for the treatment of hypertension, heart failure and patients with chronic kidney disease.
+ACE inhibitors are widely used in medicine for the treatment of hypertension, heart failure, and patients with chronic kidney disease.
 While effective, healthcare workers (nurse practitioners, physicians, and pharmacists) who prescribe these agents should be aware of their side effects and limitations.
-Patients also need to be monitored for their renal function and electrolyte levels on a regular basis.
-Finally, the healthcare worker should be aware that these agents can produce a dry chronic cough and another class of antihypertensive should be used.
+Patients also need to be monitored for their renal function and electrolyte levels regularly.
+Finally, the healthcare worker should be aware that these agents can produce a chronic dry cough, and the clinician should try another class of antihypertensive medication.